yasiryagi/helpdesk/roles/validators/README.md

       }
     ]
 ```
-These identities which valididators are reported "offline".
+This identifies which valididators are reported "offline".

 **2** `offences.Offence`: